trisulnsm/dinodoc/trisuldocs/docs/ag/domain/change_domain.md

 Next you need to install the domain certificate on all probes and hub nodes.

-- share the `/usr/local/share/trisul-hub/domain0.cert` offline with all probe nodes
+- Share the `/usr/local/share/trisul-hub/domain0.cert` offline with all probe nodes

-- install new domain cert on hub0
+- Install new domain cert on hub0

 ```
 sudo trisulctl_hub install domain
 /usr/local/share/trisul-hub/domain0.cert
 ```

-say YES if it asks you if you want to “Update the existing domain0 certificate”
+Say YES if it asks you if you want to “Update the existing domain0 certificate”

-- install the new domain cert on each probe.
+- Install the new domain cert on each probe.
 The domain0.cert in this example is placed in the *mycerts* directory

 ```
 sudo trisulctl_probe install domain /home/unpl/mycerts/domain0.cert
 ```

-- then restart domain on all nodes
+- Then restart domain on all nodes

 ```
 sudo trisulctl_probe restart domain